Sadhanaa2006/UART-to-LCD/README.md

 ## 🔹 Overview

-This project demonstrates **UART-based serial communication** using the **AT89C51 microcontroller**, where data received from a PC is displayed in real time on a **16x2 LCD operating in 4-bit mode**.
+This project demonstrates UART-based serial communication using the AT89C51 microcontroller, where data received from a PC is displayed in real time on a 16x2 LCD operating in 4-bit mode.
 It highlights embedded communication, efficient LCD interfacing, and real-time data handling.

 ## 🎯 Objective